kvesteri/wtforms-json/docs/index.rst

 What does it do?
 ----------------

-- Adds support for real booleans (WTForms doesn't know how to handle False boolean values)
+- Adds support for booleans (WTForms doesn't know how to handle False boolean values)

+- Adds support for None type FormField values

 - Support for missing values with patch_data Form property